richardsdave01/RepData_PeerAssessment1/PA1_template.md

         a2 %>% group_by(date) %>% summarise(totalSteps = sum(steps))
 hist(a2PerDay$totalSteps, col = "red",
-     xlab = "Number of steps per day", main = "Histogram of steps per day with NA replaced by mean steps for that interval")
+     xlab = "Number of steps per day", main = "Steps per day with NA replaced by mean steps for that interval")
 ```

 ![](PA1_template_files/figure-html/impute-1.png)